Friction is unmistakably a part of what causes blisters. This is bad friction.

 Good friction, bad friction

 So friction is good.
 But it can be bad when we get blisters.
 The important thing to realise is that friction is necessary and is why your shoes, socks and insoles are made out of high-friction materials.
+This is quite intentional and it has to be this way.
+Most people get away with these high friction levels most of the time.
 It’s only when high friction levels are giving you blisters that you need to manage that friction – and only in that discrete location.
-Not all over, just in the area of your blisters so you can maintain necessary traction.
+Not all over, just in the area of your blisters so you can maintain traction everywhere else.
+This is called targeted friction management.

-Many blister prevention strategies reduce friction.
+Many blister prevention strategies reduce friction levels.
 But not all of them do it in a way that is targeted.
-Strategies that are not considered targeted include moisture-wicking socks, double socks, lubricants, taping (depending on application technique), powders.
+Strategies that are not targeted (because they work over the whole foot) include moisture-wicking socks, double socks, lubricants, taping (depending on application technique) and powders.
 That's not to say these are bad choices for blister prevention.
 I highly recommend moisture-wicking socks.
 And taping has it's place.
 But if you need to be serious about reducing friction levels, you only want to make it more slippery where your blister is - not all over your foot.
-Or you'll end up with black toenails, ankle sprains or other injuries.
-And you'll expend more energy than you need to.

-- If you get blisters, don't reduce friction all over.
-Use a targeted approach.
+If you get blisters, don't reduce friction all over.
+Use a targeted approach like ENGO Patches.